 - UNC GA Memo: Suspension of FLSA Overtime Changes

-- UNC GA Memo: Update on Suspension of FLSA Overtime Changes – Postdoctoral Scholars
+- UNC-SO Memo: Update on Suspension of FLSA Overtime Changes – Postdoctoral Scholars

 The Department of Labor (DOL) recently passed significant changes to the Fair Labor Standards Act (FLSA) resulting in more employees being subject to timekeeping and overtime compensation.
 The changes are effective December 1, 2016.